estrattonbailey/biti/README.md

 ```

 ### Pagination
-If the exported load function (which is optional) returns an array, it will
+If the exported `config` function (which is optional) returns an array, it will
 assume it is an array of page configs.
 The below will output a page to `static/`
 for every valid page config in the returned array.
 ```javascript